 An exchange withdrawal is documented in two halves.

-The single most common documentation gap on a Bitcoin file: the file shows the exchange side OR the self-custody side, never both, and never tied together.
+The single most common documentation gap on a Bitcoin application: the file shows one half, exchange or self-custody, never both, and never tied together.
 The VFIU treats this as an incomplete trail and routes the file for enhanced review, adding weeks.

 The exchange CSV proves the purchase happened.
 The signed message proves the destination wallet is yours.
 Without both halves, the on-chain story has a missing chapter.